klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getTransactionReceipt(transactionHash [, callback])
 ```

-Return the receipt of a transaction by transaction hash.
+Returns the receipt of a transaction by transaction hash.

 **NOTE** Receipt is not available for `pending` transactions whose transactions have not yet been processed.